-This lesson covers the different ways to pluck the ukulele’s strings with the right hand.
+This lesson covers the different methods of ‘ukulele fingerpicking with the right hand.
 Lots of thought is put into what notes or chords to play in a song, but attention to the right hand is often neglected.
-This is a shame because your picking hand is the engine of most everything you play.
+This is a shame because ‘ukulele fingerpicking is the engine of most everything you play.
 If it isn’t running at 100% you are losing a lot of potential attack power, precision, and tone.
 Pair a technically perfect left hand with a picking hand with good technique and then one with bad technique and I think you would be floored at the difference.

 Sounding an ‘ukulele string is a simple movement, but things that affect it are many.
 Here are some of the main factors.